Search Contextures Sites

 In the premium version, the list box automatically selects any items that are already in the cell.
 It also has buttons to Clear all the selections, and select all the items.

-The kit has a user guide, with details on how to add this technique to your own workbooks.
+The kit has 3 sample files, and a user guide, with details and screen shots, on how to add this technique to your own workbooks.

 Data Validation Basics